heyabhinav/git-tutorial/README.md

 This repo is used for delivering git tutorial.
-Learning git. new text.
+Learning git. new text. adding some details